Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Wabi Sabi - Japanese secrets for perfectly imperfect life - Roads and Destinations

-Fleeing beauty of perfectly imperfect life.
+Fleeing beauty of a perfectly imperfect life.
 Photo by 五玄土 ORIENTO

 The Japanese wabi sabi wisdom consists of two concepts: wabi, which can be translated as “finding beauty in simplicity”, and sabi that focuses on the passage of time and how things alter in the process.
 Both concepts play an important role in the Japanese daily life.
 But combined, they take on a deeper meaning.